LaurentRDC/scikit-ued/docs/source/api.rst

 Structure
 =========
+Handling crystal structure information is crucial for many data analysis and modelling tasks.
+See the :ref:`Structure tutorial <structure_tutorial>` for some examples on how to use the following classes.

-.. autoclass:: skued.structure.Atom
+.. autoclass:: skued.Atom
    :members:

-.. autoclass:: skued.structure.Lattice
+.. autoclass:: skued.Lattice
    :members:

-.. autoclass:: skued.structure.Crystal
+.. autoclass:: skued.Crystal
    :members:

 Simulation